thebinarysearchtree/flyweight/README.md

 ## Creating SQL queries

 When creating SQL queries, make sure you give an alias to any columns in the select statement that don't have a name.
-For exampe, do not do:
+For example, do not do:

 ```sql
 select max(startTime) from events;